dimitardanailov/ddanailov/machine-learning/quiz-03.md

 Answer: They isolate features in images

-!!!
-They make the image smaller
-They make the image clearer
-They make processing of images faster

 4) After passing a 3x3 filter over a 28x28 image, how big will the output be?

 Answer: 26x26